TheHiddenCat/simple_backups/README.md

 # 💾 SimpleBackups

 A PaperMC plugin for creating and managing backups of your world.
-Backups are stored separately and are compressed to safe storage.
+Backups are stored separately and are compressed to save disk space.

 ## 📦 Features
 - Create backups of all loaded worlds asynchronously